-A Collaboration Between Musician Katy Fennema and Artist Maker Naomi McIntosh
+A Collaboration Between Musicians Katy Fennema and Graeme MacKintosh, and Artist Naomi McIntosh

 Katy Fennema was a finalist in the BBC Young Musician of the Year 1994.
 She went on to study at the Royal Academy of Music, London and has performed solo recitals at the Wigmore Hall, Queen Elizabeth Hall and the Bridgewater Hall, Manchester.
 She has played principal oboe in many orchestras, and the Associate Principal Oboe of the Royal Scottish National Orchestra for thirteen years and during her time there, often performed as a soloist with them.
 She has won national awards for her workshops, most notably with Rachel House Hospice, Yorkhill Children’s Hospital and for Live Music Now.